cjsmocjsmo/photo-frame-fltk/README.md

 CONF_SWAPSIZE=100

-Increase it to the desire amount of new swap for example
+Increase it to the desired amount of new swap for example

 CONF_SWAPSIZE=1023